Lemoncode/svelte-workshop/02-reactivity-order/README.md

 {/each}
 ```

-Not bad, in this case we just benefit from the binding two way, that's ok because we are on a local scope.
+Not bad, in this case we just benefit from the two way binding, that's ok because we are on a local scope.

-- Time to calculate the total amount for each item, easy pc (very similar to React in this case):
+- It's time to calculate the total amount for each item, easy pc (It's very similar to React in this case):

 _./src/components/order.svelte_